moorepants/eme185/content/pages/instructor-guide.rst

 - If you want to meet with me, check my `work calendar`_ for an open weekday slot and send me a request via email.
-- Jason primarily uses the Linux operating system and strives to use open source and free tools for most of my work.
-I prefer not to have to deal with any Microsoft Office Suite or other proprietary file types.
+- Jason primarily uses the Linux operating system and strives to use open source and free tools for most of his work.
+He prefers not to have to deal with any Microsoft Office Suite or other proprietary file types.
 Please avoid these and choose LibreOffice for Google equivalents so that we can easily collaborate and share.